isomerpages/moe-queenstownsec/_quest-community/Quest Alumni Association.md

 variant: tiptap
 description: ""
 ---
-<h4><strong>Inception / History</strong>	</h4>
+<h4><strong>Inception / History</strong></h4>
 <p>The QUEST Alumni was founded by the pioneer batch of 1959 and it has held
 strong till this present day.</p>
 <p>The Alumni was officially registered in 1977, making it one of the earliest
 Alumni of any local secondary school, apart from the colonial era schools.
 Our pioneering Alumni are the pillars of the nation building days, helping to shape the nation’s success that we know today.</p>
-<h4>Our Goals	</h4>
+<h4>Our Goals</h4>
 <p>To build an inclusive network of Alumni based on the spirit of Dare to
 Serve to support the students, co-create opportunities for our members and to improve lives in the community.</p>
+<h4>Our Alumni </h4>
-<p>Our Alumni The Alumni offers a broad network and global reach for career,
+<p>The Alumni offers a broad network and global reach for career, social
-social or advisory to peers and students.
+or advisory to peers and students.
 Many of our Alumni are shining luminaries in our society.
 They hold leadership positions in the corporate, government, social sectors.
 Several Ministers and Civil Service Leaders have emerged from this humble school, reflecting the good foundation and grounded values that has shaped their pathway to success.</p>
 <p>There are also those who built their own business legacy through hard
 work, diligence and sheer perseverance, and eked out their own success stories from humble beginnings.
 Within our ever-growing Alumni base of